CorentinB/bigd/README.md

 * Unless specified using the `--folder` flag, all content is downloaded to the current working directory.
 * A threadpool is used to concurrently scrape content (so should prove quicker than tools like wget).
-* The default threading value means that 10 files are simultenously downloaded, at a time.
+* The default threading value results in simulataenous downloading of 10 files.
 This can be overridden via the `--threads` flag.
 * A history of downloaded content (a 'download archive') will be written to a file at a path specified by the `--download-archive` flag.
 * The download archive is also used to ensure that bigd doesn't attempt to re-download content already downloaded.
 * Recursive downloading is supported with the `--depth` argument but is disabled by default (a depth of zero).